-An impairment loss of a cash-generating unit (smallest group of assets that generate cash inflows) or asset is the amount by which the carrying amount of an asset exceeds its recoverable amount.
+An impairment loss of a cash-generating unit of an asset is the amount by which the carrying amount of an asset exceeds its recoverable amount.

 Recoverable amount

 Recoverable amount is the amount that the municipality expects to recover from the future use of an asset, including its residual value on disposal.
 It is the higher of the fair value less costs to sell and its value in use.